vishallama/types-and-programming-languages/chap02-mathematical-preliminaries/02-mathematical-preliminaries.md

     contains R. Similarly, the *transitive closure* of R is the smallest transitive relation R' that contains R. Similar definition for *reflexive and transitive closure*.
+  - *Decreasing chain* defined on a preorder defined on a set S. Chains can be either finite or infinite.
+  - A preorder on a set S is *well-founded* if it contains no infinite decreasing chains.
+For example, the usual order on the natural numbers is well-founded.
+We sometimes omit mentioning the preorder explicitly and simply speak of S as a *well-founded set*.